 At first glance, applying to college during junior year of high school seems exciting.
-It holds the potential of gaining an edge over peers and completing high school sooner.
+It holds the potential to get ahead over peers and completing high school sooner.
 In truth, it comes with a rigorous course load, tight timeframe, and potentially extra stress.

-Applying to college as a junior requires students to plan ahead to meet each school’s requirements.
-Time management and organization become essential during this period.
+Applying to college in 11th grade requires students to plan ahead to meet each school’s requirements.
+Time management and organization become essential during this period, so it’s better to start researching early.

 Can I Apply to College as a Junior?